-A Valentine's Day candy bouquet is a fun way to share sweets with your SWEET heart!
+A Valentine's Day candy bouquet is a creative way to share sweets with your SWEET heart.

 Whether your Valentine is family, friend or significant other, this candy gift idea can be made perfect for your someone special.

 Use their favorite chocolate bars or any other fun candy that your sweetheart will enjoy.

 If you'll be making candy bouquets for kids, be sure to add some fun seasonal candy like chocolate teddy bears and other Valentine's Day themed candy.